NCSIS/ncdpi-state-extracts/IAM/README.md

 ## staff_sn_roles.sql

-This script uses a series of nested queries to pull out assigned staff Schoolnet roles from the custom fields on the Infinite Campus District Assignments screen.
+This script pulls assigned staff Schoolnet roles from the custom fields on the Infinite Campus District Assignments screen.
 The script filters invalid role combinations when "Leadership" is assigned.
+It also filters out additional roles that are assigned without a primary role.

+### Data Validations
+This repo includes a set of data validations to troubleshoot staff Schoolnet roles.
+These are published via the Infinite Campus: State Edition.

 ## Random Notes